 Then there was a 'special' plant given to us by my stepdaughter, a euphorbia.
 "You For Beer".
 I ask you!
 She knows damn well I don't drink the stuff.
 Wine is my tipple, when I'm not on an extended alcoholiday that is, undertaken periodically for the health of both budget and brain function.
 Anyhow, this euphorbia is a plant of mixed blessings.
 As well as being a potential cure for skin cancer, one poisoness seed can kill a child.
 If handled with gloveless hands it can cause a nasty rash but they are also described as easy to grow with few problems!
 Well, I planted a healthy specimen.
 There was a good 8 - 12 inches poking above ground in the form of rich green leaves.
 Within 2 days it had disappeared altogether, never to be seen again.
 I have mixed feelings about it's absence, I have the feeling, that had it thrived, either my wife or I (or the dog) may have been injured!
 I blame it's disappearance on brexit.

-I’ve mentioned this before, Hollingworth Lake started off as a 3,000 foot volcano, but through the erosive action of millions of shuffling footsteps that propel 'we' sheep round and round in a trance-like state, the pathway is now only about 5 feet above water level.
-Or was, before it stopped raining and the level dropped.
-It’s a shame we don’t have a few million acres of moorland nearby to ease the pressure on the lakeside path.
+I’ve mentioned this before, Hollingworth Lake started off as a 3,000 foot volcano, but through the erosive action of millions of shuffling footsteps that propel 'we' sheep round and round in a trance-like state, the pathway is now only about 5 feet above water level. (** See below) Or was 5 feet, before it stopped raining that is, and the level dropped.
+It’s a shame we don’t have a few million acres of moorland nearby to ease the pressure on the lakeside path!
 Modern phones are a mixed blessing.
-Great for keeping in touch or to book an eyebrow shave, but their cameras are responsible for billions of nearly-in-focus images of the area, particularly Hollingworth Lake.
+Great for keeping in touch with those that have survived, or to book an eyebrow shave, but their cameras are responsible for billions of nearly-in-focus images of the area, particularly Hollingworth Lake.
 Snap!
 And within milliseconds blurred images are posted on our local chat site where enthusiasts write, 'super or gorgeous or wow' - just to be polite.
 People are complementary because should they post a photo of their own, there's less chance of anyone being rude about it (or honest).

 Cycling is another thing that has boomed.
 I was inspired to buy one.
 It’s great and I haven’t looked back since (largely because if I did I’d likely end up in the canal).
 It’s an e-bike, imported from Korea by the company that supplies Paul, who is the chap who owns the bike shop in Littleborough.
 In other words, by the time I get it, a few people have had a cut and it's quite pricey.
 He's a good man though is Paul, the proprietor.
 I had to wait six weeks because the thousands of people who’d bought new dogs also bought new bikes.
 During my research I went to have a look in Halfords which was nearly empty of stock.
 If I’d wanted a non-electric, pink ladies bike or something with stabilizers for a three-year-old, I was in luck.
 But there was nothing to suit me, so I wandered round the empty warehouse trying to look like an athlete.